There are many incredible day trips from Rome and you can easily leave the city and feel you are a world apart from it.

-PRACTICAL INFORMATION: Both places can be easily visited independently or on guided tours.
-Trains to Tivoli leave from Rome Tiburtina station and take you there in less than one hour.
+HOW TO GET THERE: Trains to Tivoli leave from Rome Tiburtina station and take you there in less than one hour.
 Guided tours usually include a visit of both villas and admission tickets.
 For more information click here.

+Many songs in the Roman dialect celebrate the beauty and the wines of this region.
+The most famous one is “La Società Dei Magnaccioni” (you can listen to it here).
 This part of Lazio is one of the best and easiest day trips from Rome.
-It’s located at about half hour drive south of the city, and it is a plethora or lovely picturesque towns.
+It’s located at about half hour drive south of the city – scattered there you’ll find many lovely picturesque towns.
 You can go there to hike through the beautiful Alban Hills, to eat and drink wine and just take in (and photograph) the amazing views.

-PRACTICAL INFORMATION: You can visit the area of Castelli Romani independently, but you will need a car for that as only Frascati is connected to Rome by train.
+HOW TO GET THERE: You can visit the area of Castelli Romani independently, but you will need a car for that as only Frascati is connected to Rome by train.
 Check out the prices of car rental here.
 Alternatively, opt for a guided tour such as this one.
 For a tour that is more focused on wine tasting, you can consider this option.

 Other attractions include the beautiful Santo Stefano cathedral and the lake and nature reserve that are a perfect place for a relaxing walk.